-Using the Domains view, you can view existing domains and edit their properties and values, delete domains, and create domains.
+Using the Domains view, you can create domains, view existing domains, edit their properties and values, and delete domains.

-While editing in the Domains view, you can navigate the grid by clicking in cells, or you can use the Tab or arrow keys to move across rows and up and down columns.
+While editing in the Domains view, you can browse the grid by clicking in cells, or you can use the Tab or arrow keys to move across rows and up and down columns.

 The following image shows the creation of a domain called Access Type in the CampusEditing geodatabase.
 This domain will be used to determine the type of access permissions someone needs to enter any given building on campus.
 This coded values domain provides the valid access types for buildings.
-Once created, it can be assigned to fields that share the same data type.
+Once created, you can assign it to fields that share the same data type.

 Open the Domains view

 You can open the Domains view from the following locations:

 - Catalog pane—Right-click a geodatabase and click Domains, or right-click the feature class or table and choose Data Design > Domains.
 When choosing a feature class or table, note that the Domains view displays all of the domains associated with the geodatabase in which that feature class or table is stored.

 - Contents pane—Right-click a layer or table and choose Data Design > Domains.

 - Ribbon—Select a layer or table in the Contents pane.
 On the Feature Layer tab set, click the Data tab, and click Domains in the Data Design group.

 To create a domain, complete the following steps: